Test-time reward-guided alignment of language models by importance sampling on pre-logit space: Related work

-As a sampling-based method, BoN is a popular method.
-Its improvement methods and performance analysis are actively investigated~\citep{snell2024scaling,lightman2023let,brown2024large,ichiharaevaluation,jinnai2024regularized}. \citet{snell2024scaling} investigated the computational cost in test-time alignments, including BoN.
-They showed the difference between the characteristics of beam-search-based reward optimization and BoN: BoN outperforms beam-search when using a high computational budget.
-They concluded that there is a compute-optimal scaling strategy, which acts to most effectively allocate test-time compute adaptively per prompt.
-AISP can be included in such a strategy.
+Another line of work studies sampling-based alignment, especially BoN and its variants~\citep{snell2024scaling,lightman2023let,brown2024large,ichiharaevaluation,jinnai2024regularized}. \citet{snell2024scaling} have investigated the computational cost in test-time alignments and showed that BoN outperforms beam-search when using a high computational budget.
 While it is revealed that BoN's win-rate against a base LLM is bounded by $N/(N+1)$~\citep{beirami2024theoretical}, there are few studies to improve the efficiency of reward optimization in terms of the number of used samples.
 As another sampling method, \citet{zhu2025soft} proposed Soft Reasoning based on Bayesian optimization.
-Soft Reasoning adds the Gaussian perturbation to a token embedding, similar to AISP, and applies Bayesian optimization.
+Soft Reasoning applies Bayesian optimization by using the Gaussian perturbation similar to AISP.
 However, Soft Reasoning only applies the perturbation to the initial token embedding, which might be due to the difficulty in Bayesian optimization.
-Since AISP converges to the optimal distribution, it optimizes a more complicated pre-logit sequence than the initial token embedding. \citet{loula2025syntactic} used importance sampling to control generation of LLMs on the basis of the given potential function, and extended it to enable the evaluation of the partial sequence during generation.
-Though it is similar to our method, they generate tokens using task-specific potential functions rather than the reward model.
+AISP operates on a more expressive sequence because it explores the entire trajectory of pre-logits. \citet{loula2025syntactic} used importance sampling to control generation of LLMs on the basis of the given potential function.
+Though it is similar to AISP, they generate tokens using task-specific potential functions rather than the reward model.
 Additionally, they use importance sampling on the token space rather than the pre-logit space.
-Because of using pre-logits distributions, our method can employ a Gaussian distribution, which is easy to handle.
+Thanks to continuous pre-logits space, our method can employ a Gaussian distribution, which is easy to handle.\looseness=-1